-All MPhil students need to attend a minimum of 4 Wednesday seminars.
+All MPhil students need to attend a minimum of 6 Wednesday seminars.
 Upcoming seminars are listed on our website.
-These take place on Wednesdays during term time and last 30-60 minutes.
+These take place on Wednesdays during term time in Lecture Theatre 2 (or virtually) from 15:05 and last 30 - 60 minutes.